-If you like the idea of taking your road bike, or a slight version of it, off the pavement and onto a designated park area, cycle-cross may be for you.
-Also called CX, cyclo-X, or just ‘cross the actual name is cyclocross and is a form of bicycle racing known worldwide.
+If you like the idea of taking your road bike, or a slight version of it, off the pavement and into a designated park area, cycle-cross may be for you.
+Also called CX, cyclo-X, or just ‘cross’ the actual name is cyclocross and is a form of bicycle racing is known worldwide.
 Cyclo-cross has parallels with mountain bike racing, cross-country cycling, and criterium racing.
 The CX course is normally set up temporarily in a city park.

 Marked by plastic tape that goes up, over, and around rolling, grassy and forested terrain.
 If you want to try cyclocross most states welcome amateurs to come out and try.
 If nothing else it’s a fun spectator sport the whole family will enjoy.